Skip to content

 For wsrep_provider_options, only the mentioned options are affected (socket.ssl_key, socket,ssl_cert, and socket.ssl_ca), the rest is not modified.

-When pxc-encrypt-cluster-traffic is not enabled, anyone with the access to your network can connect to any PXC node either as a client or as another node joining the cluster.
-This potentially lets them query your data or get a complete copy of it.
+When the option for pxc-encrypt-cluster-traffic remains disabled, individuals with access to the network can connect to any PXC node, either as a client or as another node attempting to join the cluster.
+This unrestricted access allows these individuals to query sensitive data or obtain a complete copy of the data stored within the cluster.

-The automatic configuration of the SSL encryption needs key and certificate files.
-MySQL generates default key and certificate files and places them in data directory.
-These auto-generated files are suitable for automatic SSL configuration, but you should use the same key and certificate files on all nodes.
-Also you can override auto-generated files with manually created ones, as covered in Generate keys and certificates manually.
+Automatic SSL encryption setup requires key and certificate files to secure communication.
+MySQL generates default key and certificate files and stores them in the data directory.
+These files support automatic SSL configuration, but all nodes must use the same key and certificate files to ensure a consistent security setup.
+Administrators can replace the auto-generated files with manually created certificates, as described in the Generate keys and certificates manually section.

 SSL manual configuration

-To enable encryption manually, the location of the required key and certificate files shoud be specified in the Percona XtraDB Cluster configuration.
-If you do not have the necessary files, see Generate keys and certificates manually.
+To manually enable encryption, specify the locations of the required key and certificate files in the Percona XtraDB Cluster configuration.
+If the necessary files are unavailable, refer to Generate keys and certificates manually for instructions on creating them.

 Encrypt SST traffic